 |OS||One of the last two versions of Microsoft Windows 10, 64-bit.
 (See the Windows 10 version history table).|

-Some modern processors built specifically for low power devices have lower performance in highly demanding apps like FlexSim than mainstream desktop and notebook processors.
-Consequently, software responsiveness will suffer and simulations will take longer to complete on these low power CPUs.
-ARM processors are not supported.
+Some modern processors built specifically for low power devices have lower performance than mainstream desktop and notebook processors.
+Consequently, for a highly demanding app like FlexSim responsiveness will suffer and simulations will take longer to complete on these low power CPUs.

 Once an operating system reaches its end of extended support with Microsoft, FlexSim no longer actively supports that OS.
 Windows on ARM is not supported.